 LPAs need to be registered with the Office of Public Guardian before they can be used, and this can take several weeks.
-If you need a power of attorney put in place quickly, again, such as due to operational or exercise requirements, a different power of attorney can be prepared for you as a stop gap before the LPAs can be completed.
+If you need a power of attorney put in place quickly, again, such as due to operational or exercise requirements, a different power of attorney (a general power of attorney) can be prepared for you as a stop gap before the LPAs can be completed.

 Conveyancing, Family Law and Financial Planning

 There are some areas of law and advice, that overlap closely with the legal work I specialise in.
 For those that I am not qualified to advise on myself, I have developed strong and long-term professional relationships with other advisors who could assist you in these areas.